-A web-based tool, Naviance, is used by students, parents, and Plano ISD staff to assist students with college and career readiness.
-All students receive an access code and tasks are assigned at each grade level.
-Naviance provides college and career search and exploration; resume building tips; and information on the college admission process.
-Through the Naviance Family Connection students may request letters of recommendation, manage college applications, access scholarship information, and complete tasks that will enhance the college and career preparation experience.
+NAVIANCE FAMILY CONNECTION: A web-based tool, Naviance provides students and parents with up to date information on college and career opportunities.
+All students receive an access code and complete assigned tasks in each grade 6-12.
+Naviance provides extensive college and career search tools and assessments, a resume builder, goal setting tools and a course planner.
+Through their Naviance Family Connection account, students may develop and maintain a four-year high school plan, request letters of recommendation, manage college applications, access scholarship information, and complete tasks that will enhance the college and career preparation experience.